On the non-existence of elements of Kervaire invariant one: The Periodicity Theorem

-We'll establish the differential by induction on $k$, and refer the reader to Figure~\ref{fig:4}.
+\begin{pf*}{Proof of Theorem~\ref{thm:45}} We establish the differential by induction on $k$.
 Assume the result for $k'<k$.
 Then what's left in the range $s\ge (g-1)(t-s-k)$ after the differentials assumed by induction is the sum of two modules over $\Z_{(2)}[f_{i}]/(2 f_{i})$.
 One is generated by $a^{2^{k}}$ and is free over the quotient ring

 The other is generated by $u^{2^{k-1}}$.
 Since the differential must take its value in the ideal $(2,a,f_{1},f_{3},\dots)$, the next (and only) possible differential on $u^{2^{k-1}}$ is the one asserted in the theorem.
 So all we need do is show that the classes $u^{2^{k-1}}$ do not survive the spectral sequence.
 For this it suffices to do so after inverting $a$.
 Consider the map